What’s the wheat free gluten free difference? If you’re starting out with a lower carb diet or choosing less gluten it’s an important distinction.

-Here’s some basic info to help you get started.
+Here’s help to get your gluten free diet started.
+Or maybe you’ll start with wheat free.
 Good luck and watch for great things to happen!
 My life changed the day I stopped eating wheat.
-I hope yours does as well!
+I hope your’s does as well!

 Wheat, rice, corn, and oats are categorized as “cereal grasses”.
 When we eat these grains, we are eating grass seed, a biologically oddity since humans are not grass grazers.
 We can’t chew or digest grass, and ancient grasses (as opposed to modern hybridized ones) had tiny seed heads on top of large plant stalks.
 The animals we hunted ate the grass, and converted it to protein and fat for us.

 Gluten is a combination of glutenin and gliadin, proteins found in wheat, barley, spelt and rye seeds, and usually in oats as well.
-Corn and rice are gluten free.
+Corn and rice are gluten free but high in starchy carbs.

 Commercial grains have undergone extensive hybridization, and more recently, genetic modification as well.
 The plants don’t look or taste the same as they did 10,000 years ago, and are not the same biologically.